prociow/sensorberg-dev.github.io/_posts/2016-06-06-iOS-Actionable-Notification-with-Payload.md

 ---
 #Customise Your notification with Payload

-Since 2015 April, we have payload feature[[see this](http://sensorberg-dev.github.io/2015/04/Unlimited-Use-Cases-With-Action-Payload)] in [management platform](https://manage.sensorberg.com/#/applications).
+Since 2015 April, we have had a payload feature[[see here](http://sensorberg-dev.github.io/2015/04/Unlimited-Use-Cases-With-Action-Payload)] in the [Sensorberg Management Platform](https://manage.sensorberg.com/#/applications).
-In this post we will highlight the usage of payload for [actionable notification on iOS](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIMutableUserNotificationAction_class/) and show different kind of usages of payload.
+In this post we will highlight the usage of the payload object for [actionable notifications on iOS devices](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIMutableUserNotificationAction_class/) and show different usages of the payload object.

-##Use case description:
+##Use Case:
-We'd like to show an actionable notification with custom contents from the payload which user edited on [management platform](https://manage.sensorberg.com/#/applications).
-With this article you can see how to set actionable notification with custom payload and handle it.
+We would like to show an actionable notification with custom content to our users based on the payload which we have entered user into the [management platform](https://manage.sensorberg.com/#/applications).
+Using this article you can see how to set an actionable notification with a custom payload and how to handle it.

 <!--more-->
 **Add content in payload of your campaign**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/36ZR_Metkrw" frameborder="0" allowfullscreen></iframe>
 1. Select a campaign first.
-2. Select Advanced option.
+2. Select the Advanced option.
-3. Write custom payload contents
+3. Enter your custom payload contents
 4. Save the Campaign.

-"onEnter" key to use the contents for actionable notification.
+"onEnter" is the object which contains the content for one actionable notification.

-- "onEnter" object will contain contents for the action which has triggerType "On Enter"
+- "onEnter" object will contain contents for any actions which have triggerType "On Enter"
-- "onExit" object will contain contents for the action which has triggerType "On Exit"
+- "onExit" object will contain contents for any actions which have triggerType "On Exit"

 "confirmationAction" can have one of following 2 options : *open*, *share*

 - open	: open the URL which is given in campaign.
-- share : share the URL, which is given in campaign, on Facebook or other.
+- share : share the URL, which is given in campaign, on Facebook or elsewhere.

-"actInForeground" is boolean value
+"actInForeground" is a boolean value

-- if it's true, app will be in foreground and do something when user did select 'ok' button or tab directly on the notification. otherwise app will process "confirmationAction" in background.
+- if it's true, the app will come to the foreground and do its required actions when the user taps the 'ok' button or taps directly on the notification.
+Otherwise the app will do the specified "confirmationAction" in the background.

-Following 3 ("de", "en", "ko") objects are localised strings for notification.
+The following 3 language objects ("de", "en", "ko") are localised strings for notification.
 Of course you can add more languages with [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) language codes.

 - "okButtonTitle" : ok button title on notification.
 - "cancelButtonTitle" : cancel button title on notification.